pimoroni/pirate-audio/mopidy/README.md

 Next, install the plugins to get Pirate Audio up and running:

 ```
-sudo pip install Mopidy-PiDi pidi-display-pil pidi-display-st7789
+sudo pip install Mopidy-PiDi pidi-display-pil pidi-display-st7789 mopidy-raspberry-gpio
 ```

 ### Config File & Tweaks

-And create yourself a new `mopidy.conf` populated with the default settings:
+To use Mopidy as a service, create a new `mopidy.conf` populated with the default settings:

 ```
 mopidy config | sudo tee /etc/mopidy/mopidy.conf
 ```

+This replaces the default `mopidy.conf` with one that configures `Mopidy-PiDi` and `mopidy-raspberry-gpio` properly.

 These 3 commands will tweak some Mopidy settings, you can alternatively use `sudo nano` to edit `/etc/mopidy/mopidy.conf` and change things to your preference: